daisy20170101/TriBIE/README.md

-# TriCy3D
+# TriBIE_cycle
-TriCy3D is a Fortran90 parallel (MPI) code to simulation slow slip events and earthquake cycles in 3D curved fault geometry.
+TriBIE_cycle is a Fortran90 parallel (MPI) code to simulation slow slip events and earthquake cycles in 3D curved fault geometry.

 ## Static Green's function (or stiffness) calculation
 ### Stiffness in homogeneous half-space